 - Ask your readers about the topics or areas they’re most interested in.
 Use your insights to create new articles.
 Not only will you deliver anticipated content.
 You will also gain reader trust by making them feel listened to.

-Reader Interest Survey question examples
+Reader Interest Survey Questions

 - Rate the content relevance on a scale.
 Here’s where CSAT surveys or smiley scale surveys will be a perfect solution).

 - What types of posts do you like the most on our website?

 - What topics would you like us to focus on more on the blog?

 - Is there any type of content on our blog that you don’t find relevant?